juju/docs/src/en/charms-bundles.md

 juju deploy bundle.yaml
 ```
 Unlike when you import and deploy a bundle with the Juju GUI, running `juju
-deploy` on the command-line will not attempt to rename a new application if an
+deploy` on the command line will not attempt to rename a new application if an
 application with the same name already exists.

 From the command line, you can also check for errors in a bundle before